Self-detoxing is dangerous

 Dr. Haas manages alcohol, drug withdrawal symptoms

-Dr. Joseph Haas of Pinellas Psychiatry is my addictions specialist and my doctor.
+My name is John, and Dr. Joseph Haas is my addictions specialist and my doctor.

 Board Certified in Adult Psychiatry, Addiction Medicine, and Child & Adolescent Psychiatry, his patients include people like me, a guy who was addicted to drugs and alcohol for most of his life.
 Though I am clean and sober now, I require 12-step support and treatment from Dr. Haas for slight depression and anxiety, which when managed allows me to live an even better life than before I picked up my first drink nearly 40 years ago.